BOARD OF DIRECTORS

 Meeting Agenda and Minutes

-Click here to view the 2023-2024 Committee Meetings Calendars.
+Click here to view the committee and BOD meeting calendars.

 ASUCLA Board of Directors 2022-2023